karson94/Games-Launcher/README.md

    }
    ```

-3. Replace `C:\path\to\Games-Launcher` with the actual path to the script on your system.
+3. Replace `C:\path\to\Games-Launcher` with the actual path to the script.

-4. Save the file and restart PowerShell.
+4. Save and restart PowerShell.

-Now you can launch games by typing:
+Now you can launch games with:
 ```
 game Slay The Spire
 ```

+### Key Features

+The launcher offers flexible input handling:

+- Partial names are accepted: `game slay` launches "Slay the Spire"
+- Typo-tolerant: `game hads` correctly identifies "Hades"
+- Recognizes common acronyms: `game gtav` for "Grand Theft Auto V"
+- Case-insensitive: `game GRAND THEFT AUTO V` works as expected
+- Handles multi-word titles without quotes: `game slay the spire`

+Additional feature: Use `game random` to launch a random roguelike.

+Note: The launcher will always confirm before launching if there's any ambiguity.

 ## Troubleshooting

+If you encounter issues:
-- Ensure Steam and Epic Games Launcher are installed and properly configured.
+- Verify that Steam and Epic Games Launcher are properly installed
-- Check that the game paths in `game_launcher.py` match your system's installation paths.
+- Ensure game paths in `game_launcher.py` match your installation directories
-- For Epic Games, verify that the internal game names in `EPIC_GAME_DICT` are correct.
+- For Epic Games, confirm that game names in `epic_games.json` are accurate

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome.
+Please submit a pull request with your proposed changes.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.